-Amy began her career as a reporter/ writer with Newsweek (Tokyo) and the Wall Street Journal (Hong Kong) where she covered emerging technology, media and cultural trends.
+Amy began her career as a reporter/writer with Newsweek (Tokyo) and the Wall Street Journal (Hong Kong) where she covered emerging technology, media and cultural trends.
 She later contributed to the New York Times, NPR, Economist and many publications and broadcast shows.
 Her work has been recognized with awards/nominations from Webby, Editor & Publisher, Investigative Reporters & Editors, Society of Professional Journalists, W3 and IAVA.
-She has a M.S. from the Columbia University Graduate School of Journalism and holds a B.A. in political economics from Indiana University in Bloomington, IN.
+She has a Master of Science from the Columbia University Graduate School of Journalism and holds a Bachelor of Arts in political economics from Indiana University in Bloomington, IN.
 She also earned Nikyu Certification in the Japanese government-administered Language Proficiency Test and speaks fluently.

 Amy serves on the Board of Directors for the Online News Association, is a Knight News Challenge judge, and serves on advisory boards for Knight-Batten, Temple University’s Journalism Program, and the International Center for Journalists.
 Amy is also a member of the Academy of Television Arts & Sciences and is a judge for the Emmy(r) awards.
 She has been on the adjunct journalism faculty at University of Maryland, Temple University, Tokyo University and University of the Arts.
 Amy is a featured speaker at conferences around the world and regularly appears on various broadcast shows.

 Senior Vice President and General Manager, Digital Media, NPR